RealityRipple/EmoteWall/CONFIG.md

     If you ever stop using this emote wall, please log into Twitch and visit <https://www.twitch.tv/settings/connections>.
 Under "Other Connections", click the "Disconnect" button next to "RealityRipple's Home-Made Emote Wall".

+     - [ ] If `null`, the interactive login process, and Twitch connectivity, will be disabled.
      - [ ] If both `oauth` and `oauth_refresh` are `false` (or missing), the interactive login process will be enabled.

   * `scope`